From Mountain School to Global Excellence: Celebrating 20 years of the Marina Orth Foundation

 Recognition and Honors

 The tireless dedication of Maureen Orth has earned international recognition.
-In 2015, Colombian President Juan Manuel Santos awarded her the Cruz de San Carlos, Colombia's highest civilian honor for outstanding service.
+In 2015, Colombian President Juan Manuel Santos awarded her the San Carlos Cross, Colombia's highest civilian honor for outstanding service.
 She has also received the McCall-Pierpaoli Humanitarian Award from Refugees International and was granted Colombian citizenship in recognition of her contributions to the country.

-Join the Celebration—Support the Next 20 Years
+Join the celebration: Support the next 20 years

-• English language instruction and materials
+• English language instruction and teaching materials

 • Teacher training and professional development

-• University scholarships for talented students
+• University scholarships for talented young people

-• After-school programs and extracurricular activities
+• Extracurricular programs and after-school activities

-How to Support
+How to support

 The Marina Orth Foundation is a 501(c)(3) tax-exempt public charity (EIN: 27-0115624).
 All donations are tax-deductible.